trippixn963/QuranBot/README.md

 - **Single Guild Only:** This bot is designed for use in ONE Discord server only
 - **Audio Files:** You must provide your own Quran MP3 files (114 files, numbered 001.mp3 to 114.mp3)
 - **Security:** Keep your bot token secure and never share it publicly
+- **Control Panel:** Set up a dedicated channel for the control panel
+- **Permissions:** Ensure the bot has proper permissions in all required channels

 ## 📚 Dependencies